dsp-jetpack/JetPack/doc/deployment_guide.md

 This guide provides information necessary to deploy the Dell EMC Ready Architecture for Red Hat OpenStack platform v13.2 using an automation framework developed by Dell EMC.

 ### General Hardware Options

-To reduce time spent on specifying hardware for an initial system, the Architecture Guide offers a full solution using validated Dell EMC PowerEdge server hardware designed to allow a wide range of configuration options, including optimized configurations for:

-* Compute nodes
-* Infrastructure nodes
-* Storage nodes

-Dell EMC recommends starting with OpenStack software using components from this Architecture Guide - Version 13.2 flexible foundation expands as your cloud deployment grows, which protects investments.

 Dell EMC Architecture Guide version 13 expands hardware capabilities.
 Please check the Architecture Guide for more details ("https://www.dellemc.com/resources/en-us/asset/technical-guides-support-information/solutions/dell_emc_ready_architecture_for_red_hat_openstack_platform_architecture_guide.pdf")